State Guide · Gujarat

 Tribal Land — Non-Tribals Cannot Purchase

-Dahod, Dang (entire district is tribal), Panchmahal, Narmada, Valsad, Tapi, Navsari, Chhotaudepur, Sabarkantha, Aravalli, Mahisagar - exercise extra vigilance.
+Highest-risk districts: Dahod, Dang (the entire district is tribal), Panchmahal, Narmada, Valsad, Tapi, Navsari, Chhotaudepur, Sabarkantha, Aravalli and Mahisagar.

-Application to Collector who evaluates purpose.
-Only approved in exceptional cases - industrial, institutional with public benefit.
+Special permission process: Application to the Collector, who evaluates the purpose.
+Only approved in exceptional cases — industrial or institutional with public benefit.
 Not available for private residential purchase by non-tribals.

 IX